erlangpack/github-action/README.md

 # ErlangPack GitHub Action

 Keeping our packages up to date on Hex.pm is something we all forget too easily.
-This GitHub Action publishes your code to Hex.pm automatically.
+This GitHub Action publishes your code to Hex.pm automatically using [Rebar3](https://rebar3.org).
 This is most useful when you tag your repository.

 ## Usage